Game Boy Advance SP Rebuild: Another Semi-Tutorial

 May 2026

-Yeah yeah, I spent a lot of words waxing poetic about the *pixel authenticity* of the ITA mod I performed on my old GBA, but I decided to go with a modern IPS display here for a few reasons.
+Ok yes, I spent a lot of words waxing poetic about the *pixel authenticity* of ITA screens like the one I installed on my modded GBA, but I decided to go with a modern IPS display here for a few reasons.
 First, at time of writing, there's only one ITA kit currently available for the SP, and the screen assembly requires a specific modified shell to fit properly.
 And unfortunately, I kind of hate how these shells look - they're glossy, not matte, and reports indicate the plastic isn't great quality.

 It works!